 At times equipment in the lab may break or may be found to be broken.
-If this happens you should inform your TA and report the problem to the equipment specialist by sending an email to:
+If this happens you should inform your TA and report the problem by sending an email to:

 labhelp@physics.umn.edu

 Describe the problem, including any identifying aspects of the equipment, and be sure to include your lab room number.